 Don’t like the idea of forking out your hard-earned cash on work-from-home furniture?
 Well, if you do freelancing on the side and live in New South Wales, you may be eligible for a $500 government rebate on your workplace accessories.

 Ah, Zoom.
 The coalface of the new normal.

-Now, just because you can probably get away with your “set” looking like, well, your home – complete with children’s toys, your dog and your kettle in the background – doesn’t mean you should.
-Besides, as the concept of working from home matures, the standards will rise.
-Be someone who takes pride in the appearance of their workspace.
+Just because you can get away with your WFH “set” looking daggy – complete with children’s toys, your dog and your kettle in the background – doesn’t mean you should.
+As the concept of working from home is maturing, the expectations around what counts as a Zoom-acceptable workspace is rising.

 The primary light source should be in front of you.
 This will avoid nasty cross shadows and dramatic contrast jumps.

 The best way to achieve this is by facing your desk into the window.
 If this isn’t possible, your next best option is to be at 45 degrees to a window.